-PRIMARY TEACHER RECRUITMENT FAIR Monday 21st January 2019, 4 - 7pm, Holiday Inn, Sutton within the Trust for teachers at all levels of experience.
+Cirrus Primary Academy Trust was incorporated in June 2015 as a multi-academy trust for We have a number of teaching positions available within the Trust for teachers at all levels of experience.
 There is no better place to develop your teaching career than Cirrus Primary Academy Trust.
 We are passionate about everything we do and we strive to help teachers reach their full potential and go on to have long and successful careers.
 Once you are a member of the trust, there is plenty of scope for career progression and specialised teaching.